-Add a new location using this exact information in this table.
-Use this information exactly as it appears, including being case-sensitive.
-This is important to make sure that Deliverr properly recognizes this location.
+Input this exact information from this table to create a location.
+Use this information exactly as it appears, including being case-sensitive and no spaces.
+This is so Deliverr can properly recognize that you've created this location.
 Hit 'Save' when done.

 |Location Name||Deliverr USA|